 Each sewerage scheme has been individually designed using the best technology available at the time of construction, and each process is slightly different and unique.
-The general sewerage treatment process can be divided into four main areas:
+The general wastewater treatment process can be divided into four main areas:

 - Main Treatment (includes Primary, Secondary and Tertiary) and

 Extensive underground reticulation networks collect raw sewage from you, the owners of the sewerage system.
 In total, reticulation networks in the Hastings comprise in excess of 655 kilometers of pipelines and 13,087 manholes, serving approximately 28,000 connected premises throughout the Local Government Area.

 Pipes are laid on a slope to allow sewage to flow to the nearest pumping station.
 There are currently 167 sewage pumping stations within the network.
 The reticulation network is quite capable of handling normal sewage however, there are certain substances that can cause blockages and subsequently overflows, which can be a major health hazard.
 Dramatic increases in flows due to storm-water ingress and illegal discharge of trade waste into the system cause operational problems requiring careful management.

 Raw sewage contains varying quantities of floating and suspended solids, some of considerable size.
 Materials such as rags, pieces of wood, metal, plastic, or rubble enter sewers and eventually reach the treatment plant.
 These need to be removed as their presence interferes with the main treatment process and mechanical equipment involved.
 In order to remove these problem solids, pre-treatment is used.